Follow a good hire with a good transition.

 She also co-designed and facilitated a White House conference on Women and Leadership.

-I am especially interested in the intersection of cross-cultural learning and negotiation and am passionate about supporting leaders and individuals who want to shine in their lives.
-I have worked in philanthropy, government, nonprofits and education.
-My expertise is in strategic thinking and consulting, board governance, leadership and organizational development, human rights and managing diversity and equity.
+June is especially interested in the intersection of cross-cultural learning and negotiation and is passionate about supporting leaders and individuals who want to shine in their lives.
+She has worked in the philanthropy, government, nonprofit and education sectors.
+June's expertise is in strategic thinking and consulting, board governance, leadership and organizational development, human rights and managing diversity and equity.

-Before I set up my coaching and consulting practice, I was Portfolio Director at the Bush Foundation, Minnesota, working on nation building and government reform with Native American nations.
-Currently, I serve on two national and a regional Non-Profit Board, and have deep experience with board governance.
+Before launching her coaching and consulting practice, June was a Portfolio Director at the Bush Foundation, Minnesota, working on nation building and government reform with Native American nations.
+Her current board service includes Minnesota Council on Foundations (MCF) and Asian Americans/Pacific Islanders in Philanthropy (AAPIP).
+She is a certified Executive Coach from the Hudson Institute.

 Bruce Roselle, PHD